sign-language-processing/sign-language-processing.github.io/src/index.md

 We split the graph in 2:

 - Every edge to the left, on the orange background represents a task in computer vision.
 These tasks are inherently multilingual, thus generalize over all sign languages.
 - Every edge to the right, on the blue background represents a task in natural language processing.
-These tasks are sign language specific, requiring a specific sign language lexicon or written language tokens.
+These tasks are sign language specific, requiring a specific sign language lexicon or spoken language tokens.
 - Every edge on both backgrounds represents a task requiring a combination of computer vision and natural language processing.

 <p>